nicholasabbasi/Mobius/README.md

 He wakes up next to Rowsell, the guardian of the village.
 If he fails to convince Roswell that he isn't a threat, he will die.

+# Character Design
+The character design is based off of the description from The Adventure Zone.
+This is further reinforced from the best aspects that fan artists have designed and publish for general use and appreciation.

+#### Roswell:
+A earth elemental golem that was formed when Rick was killed by Isaac in his quest to get the Chalice.
+The creation also formed around a bird, which became part of Roswell.

+#### Isaac:
+Sheriff of the town.
+Killed Rick to get the chalice.
+Is stuck in the mines, watching over the Chalice, guarding it from others.

+# Level Design
+Again, based off of the podcast.
+This design is mostly centered around a western town that has been solely inhabited by the residents alone for decades.
+The town was a former diamond mine, but the vein ran out and the town is desperate to find more to bring prosperity back.
+This, along with the isolation has lead diamonds to become the only currency, and to have as much value as a slice of bread per carat of diamond.

+# Physics
+We use mostly rigid body physics for general movement, but also use some particle physics for explosions, wind/air movement and some bug simulations (Repelled by light)